Nutrition

 Metabolism support

-By stimulating the metabolism, whey causes significant energy expenditure, even at rest.
+By stimulating metabolism, whey causes significant energy expenditure, even at rest.
 This process promotes fat loss while preserving muscle mass , essential for maintaining a toned and fit body.

 Whey protein also affects thermogenesis, the process by which your body generates heat and burns calories, helping to optimize body composition.